primaryodors/primarydock/README.md

 measurement at the residue level and per binding type.
 It uses data files so atomic and interatomic parameters can be fully customized without having to recompile the code.

-To Use PODock, first clone the repository, then execute the following command:
+To Use PODock, first clone the repository, then execute the following commands:

 For Linux:
 ```